 Card networks like Visa have created a breakdown of the acceptable reasons for a customer to dispute a credit card transaction.
 Each of these has a designated “reason code,” and banks assign the appropriate code to each case to indicate why the dispute occurred.

-With that in mind, let’s take a look at Visa Reason Code 13.3: Not as Described or Defective Merchandise or Services.
+With that in mind, let’s take a look at Visa Reason Code 13.3 — Not as Described or Defective Merchandise or Services.
 This reason code is assigned to consumers wishing to file a chargeback for defective product.
-It is very similar to: Mastercard's 4853- Defective/Not as Described Reason Code
+It is very similar to: Mastercard's 4853 — Defective/Not as Described reason code.

 What is Visa Reason Code 13.3?

-Obviously, there’s a problem that needs to be addressed if a merchant regularly provides merchandise or services that don’t match the description, or consistently see packages damaged in shipment.
+Obviously, there’s a problem that needs to be addressed if you regularly provides merchandise or services that don’t match the description, or consistently see packages damaged in shipment.
 But those aren’t the only causes of reason code 13.3 chargebacks.
+A reason code 13.3 dispute is also allowed if one of the following is true:

 - The merchant refused the returned merchandise